elcritch/nesper/README.md

 Nim wrappers for ESP-IDF (ESP32).
 This library builds on the new FreeRTOS/LwIP API support in Nim.

+## Updates

+**Version 0.2.0**
+- Wrote compilation tests for several important modules
+- My internal esp32 project has been switched over to using Nesper
+- It's possible to write a full Nim only esp32 app
+- There are now Nim wrappers for esp_wifi, tcpip_adapter, event_groups, tasks, and more esp-idf modules
+- More Nim friendly API's have been added for NVS, SPI (untested), I2C (untested), wifi, & events

+**Version 0.1.0**
+- Initial framework layout

 ## Status

 TLDR; Real reason?
 It's a bit of fun in a sometimes tricky field.